 What ingredients do I need?

-Any fine grain salt, such as table salt, will work well.
+- Salt - Any fine-grain salt, such as table salt, will work well.
 I would avoid larger grain salts, like Kosher salt, because the big granules don't adhere to the fried strips as well.
 Egg roll wrappers, which are larger, can also be used.

 What equipment is needed?